401Unauthorized/broadlink-bridge/README.md

 - This is a personal project and will only be maintained as needed (unless there is community interest)
 - You may have noticed there are no tests of any type.
 This may or may not change in the future.
 A TDD approach without the T.
-- Additional BroadLink devices may be compatible but this was only developed for the Broadlink RM Mini3
+- Additional BroadLink devices may be compatible but this was only tested with the Broadlink RM Mini3 & RM4 devices
 - Should not be considered "production ready", used in critical implementations or the API exposed publicly
 - Additional [security concerns & known vulnerabilities](https://github.com/401unauthorized/broadlink-bridge/blob/master/SECURITY.md) should be reviewed and acknowledged prior to running the server